benjamingr/peer5-docs/docs/apis/configuring-peer5.md

 ## Upload Toggle

-In some cases its required that P2P is used only for downloading without uploading. upload is on by default for all non-cellular network users.
+In some cases its required that P2P is used only for downloading without uploading.
+Upload is on by default for all non-cellular network users.
 Disabling P2P upload manually can be achieved like so:

 ```javascript